 The butterfly effect is a term used to describe the idea within chaos theory called sensitive dependence on initial conditions.

 Darwinism is a term used to describe how Darwin’s (1809-1882) work influenced biology as well as philosophy as a whole and even economics and politics.
-His most well-known works include “the origin of species by means of natural selection” in which it revolutionized our understanding of life on earth.
-Read more.
+His most well-known works include “the origin of species employing natural selection” in which it revolutionised our understanding of life on earth.

 Endangered forests are the most valuable forests on the globe, forests that would be irreparably harmed by industrial resource extraction.
-In practical terms this means these forests are “no go” and “no buy” forests.
-Read more..
+In practical terms, this means these forests are “no go” and “no buy” woods.

 Glucose is a simple sugar, or monosaccharide, formula C6H12O6.
 This six-carbon carbohydrate is the main source of energy for animals and plants.

 Reducing Emissions from Deforestation and Degradation (REDD) set up by the UNDP, REDD is a multi-donor trust fund, pooling resources to create a financial value for the carbon stored in the rainforest.

 Reforestation is a conversion of non-forested land to forested land by direct human-induced conversion, seeding or planting trees of natural sources.